 - Participate in organizational policy-making decisions, donor cultivation, organizational fundraising and strategic planning.
 Lend your name and personal credibility to the organization.

-- Cultivation: Identify key people as potential new NARAL Pro-Choice Minnesota supporters by bringing them to events and/or arranging meetings with key staff and/or other Board members.
-Examples of cultivation also include: sending thank you notes to major donors and marathoners, engaging with members at events, hosting house parties/happy hours/other events.
+- Cultivation: Identify key people as potential new Pro Choice Minnesota supporters by bringing them to events and/or arranging meetings with key staff and/or other Board members.
+Examples of cultivation also include: sending thank you notes to major donors and marathoners, engaging with members at events, and hosting house parties/happy hours/other events.

 - Program and Political Engagement: Support the mission of the organizational programs.
 This includes, for example, escort services at clinics, and other educational and outreach programs.

-- Public Relations and Community Outreach: Act as ambassadors to the community on behalf of NARAL Pro-Choice Minnesota, which may include making contacts with individuals and groups on behalf of the organization, representing NARAL at public events, etc.
+- Public Relations and Community Outreach: Act as ambassadors to the community on behalf of Pro Choice Minnesota, which may include making contacts with individuals and groups on behalf of the organization, and representing the organization at public events.

 - Advisory: Provide advice in areas of expertise and act as a sounding board for the Executive Director.
-Examples of an advisory role are: use strategic plan to guide the vision and activities of the organization, mentor new Board members, use personal creative abilities and ideas to foster Board goals, develop positive working relationships with the Executive Director and staff.
+Examples of an advisory role are: using the strategic plan, guide the vision and activities of the organization, mentor new board members, use personal creative abilities and ideas to foster Board goals, and develop positive working relationships with the Executive Director and staff.

 How to Apply

-Interested applicants should complete a Nominee Application packet – please email email@example.com for the full packet.
-Completed applications are due to NARAL C3 Board Chair Kate Baxter-Kauf (firstname.lastname@example.org) by the close of business September 30, 2020.
+Interested applicants should complete a Nominee Application packet, email firstname.lastname@example.org for the full packet.
+Completed applications are due to NARAL C3 Board member Nikki Gruis Diekmann. (email@example.com) by the close of business October 17th, 2021.
 Completed applications will be reviewed by the Board of Directors based on applicant qualifications and current Board needs.